 By an hour after the birth, they were really getting antsy about it and wanted me to try to push a bit, which I did.
 Nothing happened for quite awhile.
 I had a few crampy contractions which I tried to work with, though I didn’t feel like I knew what I was doing.
 Eventually I did manage to push it out … most of it.
 But there was this long trailing membrane that was still stuck inside.
 That had the midwives a little spooked – they were afraid it would break off and I would retain it.
 At this point my cervix seemed to be closing again and they were afraid it would get trapped.
 So they had me pushing hard, coughing, trying to squat, etc. That part was really miserable.
 I just didn’t have it in me to push, I couldn’t put the baby down because he was still attached to the cord, and my hips were so sore.
 Plus, the way the midwives were talking had me a bit freaked out (although I did understand clearly what was going on – John didn’t, so his only comfort was that I seemed to think they knew what they were doing).
 Finally, about two hours after the birth, the dang thing came all the way out.

 (As an aside, because I can’t remember how much I told you about Marko’s birth, a similar thing happened then, though faster and more brutal.
 The instant Marko was born, I was injected with Pitocin and the doctor yanked the placenta out by the cord.
-She “massaged” my uterus into submission and got to stitching.
-But a little while into stitching me up, she told me she thought there was a bit of membrane left inside … so she unstitched me, manually cleaned out my uterus (I believe – she didn’t tell me exactly what she was doing, but I’m pretty sure that’s what it was … this carries a risk of infection, by the way, so it’s not exactly a good idea where avoidable) and stitched me back up.
+She “massaged” my uterus into submission -- which is a big ouch, by the way, and not made any less painful by being told "stop whining, you just had a baby, this is nothing."
+Then she told me she thought there was a bit of membrane left inside … so she manually cleaned out my uterus (I believe – she didn’t tell me exactly what she was doing, but I’m pretty sure that’s what it was … this carries a risk of infection, by the way, so it’s not exactly a good idea where avoidable).
+This also hurt a lot and won me zero sympathy from Dr. Awful.
 This time, through more patient management, we were able to handle things better, though it still wasn’t pleasant.
 One thing that can be said, though, is that this time I had WAY less bleeding afterward.
 I still wonder what would have happened if they’d waited just a little longer for that placenta, though.)